-- Submetering of HES charging load using Recipient software with independent measurement and validation via independent third-party UC Davis, using a meter compliant with the California Public Utilities Commission (CPUC) submetering protocol - Demonstrate that the product meets the minimum interoperability requirements described in the GFO manual. - Prepare a Bidirectional Charging Plan.
-The Bidirectional Charging Plan shall describe: - The target use case(s) for bidirectional charging in the project.
-For example, backup power, grid interactive during emergency, grid interactive under normal conditions, or some combination of these. - The current safety certification status of the HES model(s) to be integrated for deployment. - The target safety certification of the HES model(s) and whether this meets Rule 21 interconnection requirements.
-If not UL 1741 SB, the recipient should specify which programs and utilities they plan to deploy with that do not require UL 1741 SB and seek written CAM approval. - o If applicable, estimated certification timeline, cost, and lab partner. - Plans for coordination with specific utilities and CEC listing of HES (on the V2G Equipment List).
+- Where necessary, Recipient (or its subcontractors) will update its EVSE integrations to support V2X functionality. - 3.
+Demonstrate that the product meets the minimum interoperability requirements described in the GFO manual. - The product will achieve OCA certification for OCPP version 2.0.1 or later. - Recipient will continue to work alongside automotive and EVSE partners implementing ISO 15118 protocols. - Recipient will develop integrations with at least one new auto OEM brand to connect and control these vehicles via the vehicle telematics. - 4.
+Prepare a bidirectional charging plan.
+The bidirectional charging plan shall describe: - The target use case(s) for bidirectional charging in the product.
+For example, backup power, grid interactive during emergency, grid interactive under normal conditions, or some combination of these. - The current safety certification status of the EVSE model(s) to be developed and deployed. - The target safety certification of the EVSE model(s) and whether this meets Rule 21 interconnection requirements.
+If not UL 1741 SB, the recipient should specify the programs and utility territories in which they plan to deploy with that do not require UL 1741 SB and seek written CAM approval. - o If applicable, estimated certification timeline, cost, and lab partner. - Plans for coordination with specific utilities and CEC listing of EVSE (on the V2G Equipment List).

-- 1. Evidence of product development, product capabilities, product testing, and ultimately customer availability of the product, including the following: - Summary of planned product development roadmap - Summary of planned product capabilities - Product testing and certification plans - Product testing and certification results, such as Open Charge Alliance certification for OCPP or verification of ISO 15118 implementation - Public product website with datasheet - o Public product purchase website, storefront, or store availability
+- 1. Evidence of product development, product capabilities, product testing, and ultimately customer availability of the product, including the following: - Summary of planned product development roadmap - Summary of planned product capabilities and demonstration of existing product capabilities - Product testing and certification plans - Product testing and certification results, such as Open Charge Alliance certification for OCPP or verification of ISO 15118 implementation - Public product website/app with datasheet (via auto and EVSE OEM partners) - Evidence of the following product features, as they are added (this can be a video, a live demo during a monthly call, a screen grab, a screen video, even a network trace (Wireshark "sniff" / data packet analysis) if the CAM determines that is the best way to demonstrate a feature): - Price data was retrieved from MIDAS